Laura Fuentes

 How to Make Cranberry Baked Oatmeal

-1. Get the oven hot
+1. Get the oven hot.

-2. Make the batter
+2. Make the batter in a large bowl.

-Remove the baked oatmeal from the oven and allow it to rest for 5 minutes before serving.
+Until the top is golden and the oat mixture is set.
+Allow it to rest for 5 minutes before serving.

 Oatmeal Baking Tips